-Carolina Cardiology Consultants performed the listed procedures at Greenville Memorial Hospital, Bon Secours St. Francis Health and Baptist Easley.
+Carolina Cardiology Consultants performed the listed procedures at Greenville Memorial Hospital and Baptist Easley.
 We work closely with the cardiac cath lab staff at each facility to provide input regarding the up to date equipment and cardiac procedures.
 Our cardiologists specialize in cardiac catherization, angioplasty, stenting and pacemaker placement.

 Percutaneous Transluminal Coronary Angioplasty (PCI), or Angioplasty, is an invasive procedure performed to reduce or eliminate blockages in coronary arteries.
 The goal of PCI is to restore blood flow to blood-deprived heart tissue, reduce the need for medication, and eliminate or reduce the number of episodes of angina (chest pain).

 Opening a blockage, or a plaque, in a coronary artery typically involves the use of an angioplasty balloon.
 When the blockage is calcified or so dense that a balloon cannot be placed, other devices are used.
 Plaque can be cut out, ablated with a laser, or bored out using a surgical drill bit.
 Often, a stent is implanted after angioplasty to keep the artery open and prevent restenosis (regrowth of plaque).

 Peripheral Vascular Intervention procedures help to open blockages in peripheral arteries and restore blood flow to the lower body, legs or kidneys.
 If it is determined that a blockage is causing an obstruction, Angioplasty is performed.
 Angioplasty involves inflating a tiny balloon within the obstructed artery in order to open the narrowed area.
 After Angioplasty, one or more stents may be placed to keep the artery open.